crinis/typo3-docker/README.md

 * `/docker/AdditionalConfiguration.php` - This file gets copied to /var/www/html/typo3conf/ if no file with that name exist already during TYPO3 setup.
 * `/docker/htaccess` - Gets copied to /var/www/html/ if no file with that name exists already during TYPO3 setup.
 Only in TYPO3 7.6 and 6.2.
-* `/etc/supervisor/supervisord.conf` - Supervisor configuration file to manage php-fpm or apache and cron processes.
+* `/etc/supervisor/supervisord.conf` - Supervisor configuration file to manage apache and cron processes.

 #### Docker Image Tags